A campus carry policy was issued for the implementation of Senate Bill 11, effective August 1, 2016.

-UTSA President Ricardo Romo appointed a campus carry task force comprised of UTSA students, faculty members, staff members and administrators in fall 2015 to develop recommendations to implement campus carry at UTSA.
+A campus carry task force comprised of UTSA students, faculty members, staff members and administrators in fall 2015 to develop recommendations to implement campus carry at UTSA.
 The task force organized listening sessions while it conducted its work to obtain input from the larger UTSA community and other university supporters.
-President Romo issued UTSA's campus carry plan on April 13, 2016 and issued revised exclusion zones on July 28, 2016.
+UTSA's campus carry plan was issued on April 13, 2016 and revised exclusion zones were issued on July 28, 2016.

 Is there a difference between campus carry and open carry?

 Yes.
 Texas Senate Bill 11 – known as "campus carry" – became law on Aug.
 1, 2016 and allows people with a license to carry a handgun (LTC), with the exception of active duty military and police officers, to carry concealed handguns in permitted areas on campus.
 The handguns must remain concealed.